larafael/principles-of-existence/introduction.md

 ####Eternity

-**Concept:** To many contemporary philosophers, existence has been a bone of contention since the time of Socrates; it gets complicated and cannot be explained or described when philosophers and the intellectuals try to explain the concept of existence objectively.
-The reason for this is because existence is not entirely a thought or concept, but has two components, essence and existence, nameless and name, expression and expressionless.
-Therefore, for a better understanding we will analyse the Existence as one whole with two parts.
+**Concept:** To many contemporary philosophers, Being and becoming has been a bone of contention since the time of Socrates; it gets complicated and cannot be explained or described when philosophers and the intellectuals try to explain the concept objectively.
+The reason for this is because it has two components, essence and existence, nameless and name, expression and expressionless.

 If we observe trees and animals in nature, or the stars in the universe, what we sense with our senses is thought and feel.
-It can be expressed objectively, but the intelligence and the beauty behind them is the essence, it cannot be expressed objectively.
+It can be expressed objectively, but the potential behind the stars, galaxies and the multiverse is the essence, it cannot be expressed objectively.

-Existence is the Name and Essence is the Nameless, we have to have faith in the Essence.
+Existence(Becoming) is the Name and Essence(Being) is the Nameless, we have to have faith in the Essence.
 Faith is termed as belief without reason, neither tangible nor comprehensible.
 The million dollar question is what to believe in.
 Faith can make or break a person; it all depends on what we believe in.
-The belief should be based in the Essence and in the expression of the Essence, the Stillness, but not on the dogmas, powers and ideologies dictated by religious systems, political systems and the financial systems.
+The belief should be based in the Being but not on the dogmas, powers and ideologies dictated by religious systems, political systems and the financial systems.

-The moment we have faith in the Essence, miracles will manifest, but the moment we have faith in our sanity, dogmas and equations, evil will manifest in the form of curse.
+The moment we have faith in the Essence, miracles will manifest, but the moment we have faith in our sanity, dogmas and equations, evil will manifest in the form of chaos and entropy.

 Stillness means no movement, no noise, no emotion and no thought.
 It is a silence that leads to tranquility and serenity.
 It is as gentle and